 In the course of playing Changyou's games, game players can acquire and accumulate virtual assets, such as game player experience, skills and weaponry.
 Such virtual assets can be highly valued by game players and in some cases are traded among game players for real money or assets.
 In practice, virtual assets can be lost for various reasons, such as data loss caused by delay of network service by a network crash, or by hacking activities.
 There are currently no PRC law and regulations governing property rights of virtual assets.
 As a result, it is unclear who the legal owner of virtual assets is and whether the ownership of virtual assets is protected by law.
 In addition, it is unclear under PRC law and regulations whether an operator of online games such as Changyou would have any liability (whether in contract, tort or otherwise) for loss of such virtual assets by game players.
-Based on several judgments regarding the liabilities of online game operators for loss of virtual assets by game players.
+Based on several judgments regarding the liabilities of online game operators for loss of virtual assets by game players, the courts have generally required the online game operators to provide well-developed security systems to protect such virtual assets owned by game players.
 In the event of a loss of virtual assets, Changyou may be sued by game players and may be held liable for damages.